 For more information on Special Joint Committees, please see the Compendium.

-For the January to June 2019 period committees will follow the following schedule:
+For the January to June 2019 period, committees will generally meet according to the following schedule:

 Block 1 (Monday and Wednesday from 3:30 p.m. to 5:30 p.m.): ACVA, CIMM, ENVI, FOPO, OGGO, and SECU